operate-bsv/op_agent/README.md

 Operate can be configured with the following options.
 Additionally, any of these options can be passed to `Operate.load_tape/2` and `Operate.run_tape/2` to override the configuration.

-* `:tape_adpater` - The adapter module used to fetch the tape transaction.
+* `:tape_adapter` - The adapter module used to fetch the tape transaction.
-* `:proc_adpater` - The adapter module used to fetch the tape's function scripts.
+* `:op_adapter` - The adapter module used to fetch the tape's function scripts.
 * `:cache` - The cache module used for caching tapes and functions.
 * `:extensions` - A list of extension modules to extend the VM state.
 * `:aliases` - A map of references to alias functions to alternative references.